cimentadaj/cimentadaj.github.io/content/about.md

 <br>

 Hi, I’m Jorge Cimentada and I’m a Data Scientist at [Kernel Analytics](https://kernel-analytics.com/en/analytics/).
 I'm finishing my PhD candidacy in Quantitative Sociology at Pompeu Fabra University and belong to the [Research and Expertise Centre for Survey Methodology (RECSM)](https://www.upf.edu/web/survey).
-My main research interests are the study of achievement inequality, the role of schools in reproducing these inequalities and early education as a remedy to achievement inequalities.
-I enjoy programming with R, scraping educational data and applying machine learning and data science to help people.
+My main research interests are the study of achievement inequality, population dynamics and inequality in spatial segregation/mobility.
+I enjoy programming with R, scraping data and applying statistics, machine learning and data science to help people.
 If this matches your profile, let's work on something together!

 I am very passionate about statistical programming with R, machine learning, data visualization, statistics and drums.